Aligned-Design/aligned_postd_1125/MULTI_AGENT_COLLABORATION_IMPLEMENTATION.md

-# Multi-Agent Collaboration Implementation Summary
+# POSTD Multi-Agent Collaboration Implementation Summary

+> **Status:** ✅ Completed – This implementation has been completed.
+All multi-agent collaboration infrastructure is operational.
+> **Last Updated:** 2025-01-20

 ## Overview

-Successfully implemented multi-agent collaboration infrastructure for Postd's AI system (The Copywriter, The Creative, The Advisor).
+Successfully implemented multi-agent collaboration infrastructure for POSTD's AI system (The Copywriter, The Creative, The Advisor).
 All three agents now participate in a unified collaboration loop, sharing context via StrategyBrief and ContentPackage artifacts.

 ## Files Changed